 No thief surpassed the skills of Photeus, the Ogre.
-Already powerful among the Fae who chose to live above, hidden from humanity, Photeus wrenched control of the Elysium from the Sidhe, stole from all without remorse, and hoarded his treasures beneath his wondrous gathering place, the Fogradh Lodge.
-At the Lodge Green World Fae gather among themselves and enjoy the remnants of home Photeus collected before the Veil thickened completely.
+Already powerful among the Fae who chose to live above, hidden from humanity, Photeus wrenched control of the Elysium from the Sidhe who began it and strove to preserve even more Faerie culture.
+Photeus and his minions stole from all without remorse, and hoarded his treasures beneath his wondrous gathering place, the Fogradh Lodge.
+At the Lodge, Fae of all cultures gather among themselves and enjoy the remnants of home Photeus amassed before the the last gateway to the Underworld fell.

 Sculpture of the Sidhe